 The ideal solution is to keep an additional AC adapter in your travel bag with you while leaving the original in the dock.

 6. Nintendo Switch Charge & Play Stand

-A small design floor however is the location of the charging port.
-There is no way too get the USB-C cable into the console while in table top mode.
-This can be frustrating if you are playing for any longer period of time, effectively forcing you to sop playing or to switch to handheld mode.
+A small design floor, however, is the location of the charging port.
+There is no way to get the USB-C cable into the console while in tabletop mode.
+This can be frustrating if you are playing for any longer period of time, effectively forcing you to stop playing or to switch to handheld mode.